Skip to Content

 The Forts Track starts on Horseshoe Bay Road, roughly a 10-minute drive or bus ride from the Nelly Bay Ferry Terminal.
 If you tell the driver that you want to hop off at the Forts, he'll stop there for you.

-The trails are wide and historical points of interests are marked clearly by several signposts along the track.
+The trails are wide and historical points of interest are marked clearly by several signposts along the track.

-There are plenty of opportunities to stop and soak in some Magnetic Island Viewpoints, especially from the highest fort.
+Additionally, I found plenty of opportunities to stop and soak in some Magnetic Island viewpoints, especially from the highest fort.
 There are also loads of Koalas living in the dry sclerophyll forest surrounding the Forts Track.

 Seeing the Fortifications and Ammunition Bunkers